 Some of these I can answer and some I can’t.

 Everyone’s hair is different so it is hard to guess what is going to happen to your hair.
 But I have heard from many people that going no-shampoo is good for curly hair and makes it even curlier.
 I am sure it might get a little greasy for a while as your scalp adjusts, but your hair/scalp composition is not going to drastically change.

 Dr. Bronners is an all natural soap and a lot of no-shampooers use it in place of shampoo and as part of a natural, chemical-free lifestyle.

 I hope this helped!

-Anonymous asked: Hi, I've been no poo for two months.
+Anonymous said: Hi, I've been no poo for two months.
 I wash with baking soda and ACV and sometimes conditioner only, every three of four days.
 But my hair still gets greasy two days after washing and it just seems like my scalp isn't adjusting to this thing at all.
 When should I get worried?
 Could I be doing something wrong?

 I am a very oily person.
 I can’t go more than 2 days without washing my hair.
 It might be genetics or because I am still young.
 But everyone is different.

 From what I have observed, the people who can go a week without washing their hair usually only washed it 2 times a week anyways.
 There is no “goal” when going shampoo free, just finding a balance of what makes your hair feel and look its best.

 Shampoo free isn’t for everyone, and if you feel like you could go longer when you used shampoo and you liked that, maybe it is time for a change.

 theredpill0 said: Hello its day 2 for me without any shampoo :) and my hair already feels thick and oily - im wondering can I just clean my hair with rosewater everyday cuz I like the smell and it makes me feel girly and no so dirty and also can I use it as a conditioner instead of vinegar?